European Doctor Who Prescribes Abortion Pills To U.S. Women Online Sues FDA

 "What I think is very important is to really understand that women have been dealing with miscarriages forever," Gomperts said.
 "And a medical abortion, abortion with pills, is very similar."

-Abigail Aiken, a public affairs professor at the University of Texas at Austin, has been studying Aid Access and its patients.
+Abigail Aiken, a public affairs professor at the University of Texas, Austin, has been studying Aid Access and its patients.
 In a recent study published in the journal BMJ, Aiken examines some of the reasons women seek abortion drugs online, including increased restrictions on the procedure in many states.

 "There is certainly interest, and it appears to be becoming more intense," Aiken said in an interview with NPR.